Compostable Lipstick Exists & It’s Better Than It Sounds

 Advertisement

 These Ethique lipsticks are also shorter and wider than standard mass-market lipsticks, and it does take some practice applying the color onto the lips, given that the surface area is much larger and the lipstick doesn't taper off at the tip.
 If you get some of the product smudged beyond your lips, just use a Q-Tip to clean and tidy.
-And, don't be fooled by the seemingly imperfect and rather dull appearance of the lipstick itself — I found that it took a few swipes and dabs for the natural oils of the product to start slicking onto the lips for a smooth, satiny feel.
+And don't be fooled by the seemingly imperfect and rather dull appearance of the lipstick itself — I found that it took a few swipes and dabs for the natural oils of the product to start slicking onto the lips for a smooth, satiny feel.
 It feels a bit like coloring your lips with a chubby Crayon.

 I have to say it's pretty radical to test compostable beauty products firsthand, especially in the realm of cosmetics.
 As a consumer, you undoubtedly encounter many "clean" beauty brands that put in the effort when it comes to safe and natural ingredients but less so with packaging.
 While these tubes are extremely analog and low-frills in terms of how they're assembled, I still think Ethique has released a more thoughtfully designed product than some of the higher-end stuff I've used.